 Like for most destinations and families, Turkey Day in Lehigh Valley is cause for celebration, since it marks the official start of the holidays in the Lehigh Valley region.

-A number of the season’s fabulous holiday traditions kick off (like Allentown's Lights in the Parkway), joining attractions like Christkindlmarkt, Easton Winter Village, Koziar's Christmas Village, and Winter Light Spectacular at the Lehigh Valley Zoo that launched earlier in the season.
+A number of the season’s fabulous holiday traditions are about to kick off (like Allentown's Lights in the Parkway, Christkindlmarkt Bethlehem, and Easton Winter Village), joining attractions like Koziar's Christmas Village and Winter Light Spectacular at the Lehigh Valley Zoo.

-Check out the top things to do in Lehigh Valley during the week of Thanksgiving.
+Check out the top things to do in Lehigh Valley during Thanksgiving week.
 We've rounded up a list of Lehigh Valley restaurants that will be open on turkey day, whether in-person or for take-out, as well as retail shops welcoming in-store shopping.

 Restaurants Serving Dine-In or To-Go Thanksgiving in Lehigh Valley

-Melt (Promenade Shops at Saucon Valley) offering in-person family style Thanksgiving dinner experience from 12 - 7 p.m.
+Melt (2880 Center Valley Pkwy-Suite 624, Center Valley) is offering in-person family style Thanksgiving dinner from 12 - 7 p.m.
 Dinner includes turkey noodle soup, salad, roasted turkey, brown sugar honey ham, gravy, cranberry sauce, pasta and meatballs, mashed potatoes, Italian sausage, and garlic bread.
 View Thanksgiving meals at Melt.

-The View at Morgan Hill (100 Clubhouse Rd., Easton) is hosting Thanksgiving dinner this year with four seatings between 12 - 5 p.m.
-Choose from turkey with gravy or holiday spoked ham for your entree.
-Choose two sides from mashed potatoes, stuffing, green beans, and buttered corn, along with a choice of one dessert - apple pie, pumpkin pie, or rice pudding.
+The View at Morgan Hill (100 Clubhouse Rd., Easton) is hosting Thanksgiving dinner this year with two seating options between 1 - 6 p.m.
+Choose from turkey with gravy or holiday smoked ham for your entree.
+Choose sides from smashed potatoes, stuffing, green beans, sweet corn, farfalle pasta, and more, along with a choice of a dessert.
 See The View at Morgan Hill Thanksgiving details.

-Kick Off Holiday Shopping on Thanksgiving Day in Lehigh Valley
+Kick Off Holiday Shopping Throughout Thanksgiving Week in Lehigh Valley

 In addition to the comfort and ease of online shopping this season, area retailers are committed to keeping you safe while shopping holiday deals in-person.
 Holiday markets like Christkindlmarkt and Easton Winter Village offer you the chance to grab locally made artisan gifts directly from the source.
 A full gift guide of makers and retailers will be released soon.